nugunacoding/public/_posts/2018-12-18-an-introduction-to-git.md

 ---
 layout: post
-title: "1.
-An Introduction to Git"
+title: 1.
+An Introduction to Git
 ---

 ### Git is...